Tacohontas/Jonathan_Individuell-uppgift---API/README.md

 ## Test data - Users

-There are two registrered users.
-One admin and one regular user.
+There are two registrered users: One admin and one regular user.<br>
 These two users has different roles and rights.
 You can read more about this in the endpoints section.

 Admin has the rights to manage products, users, shoppingcart and purchases etc: